Lord Kerslake: Tributes paid to ‘true public servant’ after death announced

 Tributes have been paid to a “true public servant of the highest integrity”, Lord Bob Kerslake, after his family announced he has died.

+Former prime minister David Cameron called him a “committed public official” and said that he “served the Coalition Government with great professionalism after a long career in local government”.

-Senior Labour Party figures including its leader Sir Keir Starmer, shadow health secretary Wes Streeting, former shadow chancellor John McDonnell and mayor of London Sadiq Khan were among those who paid their respects to the crossbench peer.
+Senior Labour Party figures including leader Sir Keir Starmer; shadow health secretary Wes Streeting; former shadow chancellor John McDonnell; and mayor of London Sadiq Khan, were also among those who paid their respects to the crossbench peer.

 Lord Kerslake was also a chairman of King’s College Hospital NHS Foundation Trust in south London but he quit the role in 2017, warning that the health service could not continue “staggering along” under the current funding levels.